 The other source of noise coupling into the ADC is from the ground reference AV{SS} .
 In mixed-signal designs, it is common practice to use a separate analog ground plane for analog circuits to isolate the analog and digital ground return paths to the supply.
 Common ground impedance is a mechanism for noise coupling and needs to be carefully considered when designing the PCB.
-This is shown in Figure 16, page 43, where the common ground impedance R_G converts digital switching currents into a noise voltage for the analog circuitry.
+This is shown in Figure 17, page 40, where the common ground impedance R_G converts digital switching currents into a noise voltage for the analog circuitry.
 However, it is often not possible or practical to implement a separate analog ground plane in a design.
-Where the reference is also being used to supply AV{DD} , V{REFN} , and AV{SS} , ground references (such as a trace) should be isolated from the digital ground (plane) using a ferrite bead (Figure 23).
+One solution is to isolate V{REFN} and AV{SS} , ground references (such as a trace) from the digital ground (plane) using a ferrite bead (Figure 24).

-Figure 23: System Monitor ADC Power and Ground Connections
+Figure 24: System Monitor ADC Power and Ground Connections

 The ferrite bead behaves like a resistor at high frequencies and functions as a lossy inductor.
-A typical ferrite impedance vs. frequency plot is shown in Figure 24.
+A typical ferrite impedance vs. frequency plot is shown in Figure 25.
 The ferrite helps provide high frequency isolation between digital and analog grounds.
-The reference IC maintains a 2.5V difference of between V{REFP} and V{REFN} .
+The reference IC maintains a 1.25V difference of between V{REFP} and V{REFN} .
 The ferrite offers little resistance to the analog DC return current.

-Figure 24: Ferrite Impedance Versus Frequency Plot
+Figure 25: Ferrite Impedance Versus Frequency Plot